Azure/azure-sdk-for-python/sdk/modelsrepository/azure-iot-modelsrepository/README.md

 Models Repository APIs may raise exceptions defined in [azure-core][azure_core_exceptions].

 Additionally, they may raise exceptions defined in the `azure-iot-modelsrepository`:
-* `ModelError` - Indicates an error occured while trying to parse/resolve a model definition.
+* `ModelError` - Indicates an error occurred while trying to parse/resolve a model definition.
 This generally means that there is a malformed model that does not comply with the [model DTDL specification][dtdl_spec]

 ### Provide Feedback
 If you encounter bugs or have suggestions, please